This post contains affiliate links. If you use these links to buy something, we may earn a commission, but it doesn't cost you anything. Thanks!

 Hat heat press machines come in two types: dedicated stand-alone machines, or as part of a multifunction heat press.
 Let’s take a look at the pros and cons of each style, and find out which is best for you.

 All of the cap press machines that we’ve listed are suitable for sublimation, inkjet, or HTV transfers onto caps and hats.
 If your customers are asking for caps, or if you want to make them at home for friends and family, here are our recommendations.

-You can either get a cap press as part of a multifunction heat press machine, or as a stand-alone machine.
-The multifunction presses are reasonably priced and come with a variety of other pressing abilities, while the stand-alone machines take up a lot less space and are easier to use.
-There are many more pros and cons to each option which we’ll now consider.
+The multifunction presses are reasonably priced and come with a variety of other heat press capabilities, while the stand-alone machines take up a lot less space and are easier to use.

-A multifunction heat press usually has 5, 6 or 8 attachments.
+Multifunction heat press machines usually have 5, 6 or 8 attachments.
 These include a t-shirt press, a cap press, a plate press, and a mug press.
 A press with more attachments has extra styles or sizes of those attachments.
 Usually there is only one size of cap press attachment.

 To use the cap press option, you must remove the flat upper and lower platens from your heat press.
 You then screw in the cap press attachments, plug it into the power unit on the heat press machine, and you’re away.

 Have to change attachment platens